mharen/mharen.github.io/blog/2012/2012-11-how-buying-or-selling-house-in-single.md

 <strong>…we’re talking about big money.</strong> The cost to sell/buy a house is outrageously expensive by almost any measure and I am (wildly) asserting that there’s a lot of margin in the transaction.
 </blockquote>

-Head <a href="../2012/2012-11-death-by-thousand-paper-cuts-way-we-buy.html">back there</a> for a bit more explanation if you aren’t convinced the way we do this now is awful.
+Head [back there](../2012/2012-11-death-by-thousand-paper-cuts-way-we-buy.html) for a bit more explanation if you aren’t convinced the way we do this now is awful.

 But how could this all be different?
 I think it’s a lot simpler than you might imagine.
 Let’s consider another process for buying really expensive things: cars.

-(Or skip this part and <a href="#enough-already">jump straight</a> to a story about how great house shopping could be.)
+(Or skip this part and [jump straight](#enough-already) to a story about how great house shopping could be.)

 You can walk into a dealership and purchase a nice car or truck for $30,000-40,000.
-That’s a lot of money, and has a monthly payment<sup id="sup1-20121106"><a href="#foot1-20121106">1</a></sup> comparable to a house<sup id="sup2-20121106"><a href="#foot2-20121106">2</a></sup> worth about $140,000.
+That’s a lot of money, and has a monthly payment<sup id="sup1-20121106">[1](#foot1-20121106)</sup> comparable to a house<sup id="sup2-20121106">[2](#foot2-20121106)</sup> worth about $140,000.
 And all it takes is a driver license and your afternoon (and probably good credit).
 Let’s examine how the car people do it.

 ![house%252520equals%252520car.jpg](house%252520equals%252520car.jpg)